PayString/paystring-documentation/docs/payid-reference-overview.md

 You can use the PayID Private API to set up your users.
 You might already have an existing user database, and you will then provide each user with a corresponding PayID, as described in [Integrate Existing User Databases](integrate-payid-users).

-## PayID transaction management

-You will act either as an originator of payments, or a beneficiary of payments.
-In order to complete a payment, both parties must cooperate to fulfill the PayID protocol requirements.

 ## PayID integration

 PayID is a flexible protocol that can be integrated into your existing systems.
 It does not substitute for your existing infrastructure and workflows.